 With further training and qualifications you may also progress to supervisory and management roles.

-Yourself or your employer will be required to purchase a copy of the below course related books, they are available from Institution of Engineering and Technology (IET) IET - Institution of Engineering and Technology (theiet.org)
+You or your employer will be required to purchase a copy of the following course related books.
+They are available from Institution of Engineering and Technology (IET) IET - Institution of Engineering and Technology (theiet.org)

 The City & Guilds Textbook: Book 2 Electrical Installations for the Level 3 Apprenticeship (5357), Level 3 Advanced Technical Diploma (8202) & Level 3 Diploma (2365): ISBN 9781510432253.